Validation of Modern JSON Schema: Formalization and Complexity: Polynomial time validation for static references and polynomial time data complexity

 Hence, the \emph{dyn\_bounded} schemas only contain four dynamic references, a fact that, according to Corollary \ref{cor:ptime}, allows an optimized algorithm to run in polynomial time.
 Observe that the size of \qkw{dyn}$\lcat i\lcat$\qkw{.js}, \qkw{dyn.bonded}$\lcat i\lcat$\qkw{.js}, and \qkw{stat}$\lcat i\lcat$\qkw{.js} schemas grows linearly with $i$.

 \paragraph{Validators.}

 For third-party validators, we employ the meta-validator Bowtie~\citep{bowtie}, which invokes validators encapsulated in Docker containers.
-We tested all 16 different open-source validators currently provided by Bowtie that support Draft~4 or Draft~2020.
-They are written in 11 different programming languages, as detailed in Table~\ref{tab:validators} of the Supplementary Material.
-We also integrated within Bowtie the validator from~\citep{DBLP:conf/www/PezoaRSUV16}, as well as our own.
+We tested all 16 different open-source validators currently\footnote{As of July 2023, the time of writing this paper.} provided by Bowtie that support Draft~4 or Draft~2020.
+They are written in 11 different programming languages, as detailed in Table~3 of the {\FV}.
+We also integrated within Bowtie the academic validator from~\citep{DBLP:conf/www/PezoaRSUV16}, as well as our own implementation.

-\paragraph{Execution environment.} Our execution environment is a 40-core Debian server with 384GB of RAM.
-Each core runs with with 3.1Gz and CPU frequency set to performance mode.
+\paragraph{Execution environment.} Our execution environment is a 40-core Debian server with 384GB of RAM.\footnote{The 40 cores allow us to run experiments in parallel.
+However, the experiment may just as well run on a commodity laptop.
+In fact, in our reproduction package, we evaluate all experiments sequentially, assuming that 2 CPUs and 6MB of memory are assigned to the virtual machine.} Each core runs with with 3.1Gz and CPU frequency set to performance mode.
 We are running Docker version 20.10.12, Bowtie version~0.67.0, and Scala version~2.12.

 All runtimes were measured as GNU time, averaged over five runs, and include the overhead of invoking Bowtie and Docker.
 We overrode the default timeout setting in Bowtie, to allow for longer-running experiments.